dianapdar/StateDesignPattern/README.md

 4. OutOfOrder State:
   - Disallow all operations.

+### Current System:
-**Current System**: The system currently relies on conditional statements within the VendingMachine class to check the machine state and determine valid actions.
+The system currently relies on conditional statements within the VendingMachine class to check the machine state and determine valid actions.
 This approach becomes cumbersome and error-prone as the number of states and their associated logic grows.

 Implement the State Pattern to improve code maintainability and flexibility: